-- Establish contact and liaise with the specialist to gain a greater understanding of the needs of the PWD and his caregiver. - Understand the life history and personality of the patient.
-This is cardinal to providing person-centred care.31 Oftentimes, one can understand the reason behind certain behavioural issues in the PWD in light of his past.
-This can help the caregiver achieve a greater understanding of the PWD, cope better, and reduce caregiver stress. - Provide information to caregivers appropriate to their situation and relevant to the problems consistent with the patient's stage of dementia.
+- Establish contact and liaise with the specialist to gain a greater understanding of the needs of the PWD and his/her caregiver. - Understand the life history and personality of the patient.
+This is cardinal to providing person-centred

+- Provide information to caregivers appropriate to their situation and relevant to the problems consistent with the patient's stage of dementia.
 Divide important information into "bite-sized" portions over several visits. - Offer a listening ear to the caregiver and allow time for him/her to ventilate; this can be therapeutic for the caregiver. - Enquire about the caregiver's health and coping regularly as some caregivers may not volunteer information about their own well-being. - Engage the foreign domestic helpers (FDH) as they are caregivers as well.
-Enquire about her coping ability and caregiver stress as FDH's needs are often overlooked and they can be silently suffering while caring for the PWD.
-Oftentimes, they give a better history regarding the cognitive and behavioural function of the PWD. - Home-based respite for caregivers can be a useful alternative to provide respite for family or FDH caregivers.
-Caregiving agencies such as Homage, Jaga-Me and Active Global Specialised Caregivers provide time flexible caregiving services for the patient at home that can reduce caregiver burden and improve the quality of life of caregivers.
+Enquire about her coping ability and caregiver stress as FDHs' needs are often overlooked and they can be silently suffering while caring for the PWD.
+Oftentimes, they give a better history regarding the cognitive and behavioural function of the PWD. - Home-based respite for caregivers can be a useful alternative in providing respite for family or FDH caregivers.
+Caregiving agencies such as Homage, Jaga-Me, and Active Global Specialised Caregivers provide time-flexible caregiving services for the patient at home that can reduce caregiver burden and improve the quality of life of caregivers.
 For those patients who qualify, Homage and Active Global Specialised Caregivers have care packages and subsidies to offset the costs.